kostyaVyrodov/education/db/README.md

 # Databases

 Database is an organized collection of data.
-More about [SQL databases](./relational-databases/README.md) and NoSQL databases.
+More about [relational databases](./relational-databases/README.md) and [NoSQL databases](./non-relational-databases/README.md).

 ## SQL vs NoSQL